maxludden/supergene-v2/books/book10/md/chapter-3157.md

 “That sounds fair, but I am not interested in joining the God Chaos Party,” Han Sen said.

 Rocky Dee was not aggravated by the rejection.
 He maintained his elegance and smiled.
-“That is OK.
+“That is okay.
 If you do not think that will work, I have another suggestion.”

 “Tell me.”
 Han Sen looked at Rocky Dee with interest.